-While all types of sensitive documentation requires secure destruction at the end of its lifecycle, medical records require extra attention because they contain such a high volume of personally identifiable information and are highly targeted by criminals and hackers.
+All types of sensitive documentation requires secure destruction at the end of its lifecycle.
+However, medical records require extra attention.
+They contain such a high volume of personally identifiable information that criminals and hackers target.

 The best way to protect patient health records is to shred expired records on time.
 Keeping a strict shredding schedule for medical records not only helps keep offices organized, it keeps them in compliance with strict laws that apply specifically to the medical industry, including HIPAA.

-Learn more in the video below about medical recording shredding processes and guidelines as well as what the HIPAA Privacy Rule is and how it affects medical record management.
+Learn more in the video below about medical recording shredding processes and guidelines.
+Additionally, learn about what the HIPAA Privacy Rule is and how it affects medical record management.

 Medical Records Destruction: Stricter Than Most Shredding

 With any type of sensitive information, secure document destruction is a priority.
 There are data breaches to prevent, laws that require information protection, and other factors to consider when disposing records.

 HIPAA requires even more attention to security when disposing of medical records.
 It’s designed to protect patient information, and its strict requirements dictate how medical records should be handled and destroyed.

 HIPAA Privacy Rule